ReCore-sys/ASMShare/checklist.md

 - [ ] Add a "Logout" link to the top of every page
 - [ ] Add a "Help" link to the top of every page
 - [ ] Add an about page
+- [ ] Add a "Report Bug" button to the top of every page
+- [ ] Add a "Submit Feature Request" button to the top of every page
+- [ ] Block .exe, .jar, .py and other executable file uploads
+- [ ] Check for code embedded in pdf's
+### Post-launch
+- [ ] Game in an error page
 - [ ] Add a credits page
 - [ ] Write documentation for API and other stuffs
 - [ ] Add a "Contribute" button to the top of every page
-- [ ] Add a "Report Bug" button to the top of every page
-- [ ] Add a "Submit Feature Request" button to the top of every page
 - [ ] Add an "About" link to the footer
 - [ ] Add a "Change Log" link to the footer
+- [ ] Thread the upload part so it doesn't take ages